 Dry skin is one of the most common skin ailments that afflicts dogs.
 Dry skin typically arises in response to other skin conditions or problems, such as allergies or flea infestations, but some dogs simply have drier skin than others do.

 As long as you address any underlying problems that are causing your dog to experience skin problems, dry skin is typically a rather easy condition to treat.
-Some dogs respond to dietary changes, such as switching to a food that provides more omega fatty acids.
+Some dogs respond to dietary changes, such as switching to a dog food that provides more omega 3 fatty acids.
 Medicated and moisturizing shampoos may help in other cases.

 Some dogs, especially puppies, suffer from dry, itchy, flaky skin – a condition called dandruff.
 Dog dandruff commonly occurs because a dog’s sebaceous glands are not producing enough oil to keep the skin properly lubricated and protected.
 Often, the flakes of dead skin can be seen on the coat (especially in the case of dark-coated dogs).
 In very rare cases, hair loss may occur.

 Dandruff in dogs isn’t dangerous, and many cases resolve on their own after a short time.
 If your dog does not appear itchy, he may not even require treatment.
 However, an anti-dandruff shampoo formulated for dogs will usually moisturize the skin and put an end to the problem.

 Just like humans, dogs can suffer from acne.
-This dog skin condition typically affects the chin and muzzle area, and it typically occurs as a number of raised, pus-filled pustules (pimples).
+This dog skin disorder typically affects the chin and muzzle area, and it typically occurs as a number of raised, pus-filled pustules (pimples).
 These pustules will often pop, which can leave a cratered ulcer after the pus drains.